A pass in EL0200 English for Academic Purposes is required before students can proceed to GE1401 University English.

 Students who fail EAP Foundation either by attendance or by failing to reach the required standard of language proficiency are required to retake the course.

-Students who fail an ELC course twice are strongly advised to discuss their case with their Programme Leader, Year Tutor or an Associate Head in the ELC.
+Students who fail an ELC course twice are strongly advised to discuss their case with their Programme Leader or Year Tutor.

 Students who have failed three times are strongly advised to contact Charles Lockhart for help and advice.